DSAppTeam/PanelSwitchHelper/README.md

     * Extend the `PanelHeightMeasurer` interface and add the `synchronizeKeyboardHeight` method to control whether the panel height is synchronized with the soft keyboard height
     * Container supports to control the internal multi-layer layout freely sliding
 * 1.3.10 Supports full screen mode, supports additional setting of EditText to invoke the panel, and fixes known issues
+* 1.3.11 Fixed some MiUI mobile phone horizontal screen status bar pull up the input method abnormal problem, optimize the Log display, unify the prefix of all custom panel container property names

 ### Expectations